 Susan Moffat is a photographer and educator based in Falmouth, Massachusetts.
 Her fine art and social documentary images explore culture and humanity.
-The current work, Coal to Dust, is based on memories and images of the coal industry and her family's past coal mining company in northeastern Pennsylvania.
+The current work, Vanishing Coal, is based on memories and images of the coal industry and her family's past coal mining company in northeastern Pennsylvania.
 The ongoing project deals with the after-effects of mining and social interactions in that environment.

 She's drawn to humanity and the social struggles therein and searches to capture those moments in a striking light.
 Working in both analog and digital photography, she has an extensive background in teaching photography and photo history in schools in the USA and overseas.
 Throughout her photographic career, her imagery has included foreign culture both outside and within the USA.